-1) Become familiar with halibut management, the MSAB and IPHC processes, and past activities 45 2) Verify that goals are still relevant and further define objectives 3) Develop useful performance metrics to evaluate objectives 4) pers Identify the strengths and weaknesses of single-area and multiple-area models from a MSE spective 5) fram Identify realistic management procedures of interest to evaluate with a closed-loop simulation nework 6) equi Design a closed-loop simulation framework and computer program to extend the current ilibrium model approach 11 12 7) Develop educational tools that will engage stakeholders and facilitate communication15 8) Further the development of operating models15
+Task 1.
+Verify that goals are still relevant and further define objectives 3 Task 2.
+Develop performance metrics to evaluate objectives 4 Identify the strengths and weaknesses of single-area and multiple-area models from a MSE 7 Identify realistic management procedures of interest to evaluate with a closed-loop simulation rk Design a closed-loop simulation framework and code a computer program to extend the curre Task 6.
+Develop educational tools that will engage stakeholders and facilitate communication 1 2 Task 7.
+Further the development of operating models1 2

 Figure 2: Gantt chart for the two-year work plan.
 Tasks are listed as rows.
 Dark blue indicates when the major portion of the main tasks work will be done.
 Light blue indicates when preliminary or continuing work on the main tasks will be done.
-Dark green indicates when the work on specific sub-topics will be done and light green shows when continuing work will be done. $t{The}$ end of the dark color shows when those results will be presented.
+Dark green indicates when the work on specific sub-topics will be done and light green shows when continuing work will be done.
+The end of the dark color shows when those results will be presented.